-It is important to check the manufacturer guidelines when making a purchase to ensure that the new charger is suitable for your bike’s battery.
+It is essential to check the manufacturer guidelines when purchasing to ensure that the new charger is suitable for your bike’s battery.

 Installation and charging methods

-The charging device can be left on overnight, with near labour-free removal after use.
+The charging device can be left overnight, with near labour-free removal after use.

-Overcharging is avoided on modern units which monitor the levels of charging and adjust when full.
+Overcharging is avoided on modern units, which monitor the charging levels and adjust when full.
 This ‘charge and check’ management cycle can double the life of your battery.

 Some devices have a recovery mode for deeply discharged batteries by initiating a 20v charge with a low fixed current.
 This can cause any sulfur deposits to drop away from the terminal heads.

-Charging options are widened with modern optimisers many of which allow the installation of permanent cables onto which you can quickly insert a power chord.
+Charging options are widened with modern optimisers, many of which allow the installation of permanent cables onto which you can quickly insert a power cord.

-Some riders carry a portable, remote power pack in case they really do get caught short away from home.
-These can be connected to optimisers for a short charge and could make the difference in getting home or not.
+Some riders carry a portable, remote power pack in case they get caught short away from home.
+These can be connected to optimisers for a quick charge and could make the difference in getting home or not.

 What causes battery problems?

-Damaged or poorly maintained batteries will struggle to hold their charge and may need replacing, however there are other sources that can drain them.
+Damaged or poorly maintained batteries will struggle to hold their charge and may need replacing; however, other sources can drain them.

 Re-charging only goes so far when you have ‘parasitic loads’.
-Clocks, alarms and stereo devices have memories and each can consume up to .2 amps when left idle.
+Clocks, alarms and stereo devices have memories; each can consume up to .2 amps when left idle.

-All things aside a well-maintained and properly charged motorcycle battery should give you 3 to 5 years of riding.
+All things aside, a well-maintained and adequately charged motorcycle battery should give you 3 to 5 years of riding.

-As the saying goes; prevention is better than cure, however with a modern charging optimizer you can have both.
+As the saying goes, prevention is better than cure; however, you can have both with a modern charging optimiser.

 The old methods of charging the guts out of a battery until it expires have been replaced by sensible management and the avoidance of overcharging.

-As long as there are no parasitic loads or damage to your battery its life can now be extended way beyond what used to be considered normal.
+As long as there are no parasitic loads or damage to your battery, its life can be extended beyond what was considered normal.

 Safe and happy riding to all.